 Part II: The Message of the Course

-Chapter 4: A New Curriculum of Love
+Chapter 4: Toward a New Definition of Miracles

 Chapter 5: Forgiving What Did Not Occur